 5. Ride the rides at Pleasure Pier

 Galveston’s Historic Pleasure Pier is hard to miss, extending out from the island and over the water like a beacon.
 The pier boasts a roller coaster and rides in addition to food, shops, and carnival games.
-All-day ride passes vary for kids based on whether they’re shorter or taller than 48 inches, but four all-day passes for a family, all taller than 48 inches, costs $100.
+All-day ride passes for those taller than 48 inches costs $28.
+Those under 48 inches cost $21.
 There are discounted tickets available for seniors, active military and veterans, and through local hotels for guests.

 6. Adventure Through Moody Gardens